terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitHub.md

    mv terraform.example.tfvars terraform.tfvars
    ```

-1. Update the file with values from your environment and bootstrap (you can re-run `terraform output` in the 0-bootstrap directory to find these values).
+1. Update the file with values from your GCP environment.
 See any of the envs folder [README.md](../2-environments/envs/production/README.md#inputs) files for additional information on the values in the `terraform.tfvars` file.

+1. Update the `remote_state_bucket` variable with the backend bucket from step Bootstrap.

    ```bash
    export backend_bucket=$(terraform -chdir="../gcp-bootstrap/envs/shared" output -raw gcs_bucket_tfstate)